Kamehameha Schools Children’s Chorus trip to Aotearoa. March 21-29, 2017.

 I have an Osprey Porter 46 travel backpack.
 It’s the largest allowable carry-on (22″ x 14″ x 9″) according to most airline restrictions.
 I like that it opens fully, giving you access to all of its contents.
 Comes with stow away shoulder straps.
 It’s been one of my best investments.

 I wear my bulky clothes on the plane.
 I rotate two pairs of dark blue jeans.
-I am fond of baseball caps.
+I am fond of my baseball cap.

 I bring just one pair.
 I know that this is the deal breaker for some.
 I wear trekker shoes on trips.
 Great for walking around the city or exploring nature.
 Super comfortable and waterproof.
 They’re versatile and can match jeans or shorts.